Personal Independence Payment (PIP)

 What will happen to my DLA award/payments?

-PIP will not be introduced to Northern Ireland until the Welfare Reform Bill becomes law here.
-If you are an existing DLA customer, when the Welfare Reform Bill becomes law you will be affected by the introduction of PIP if you were aged 16 to 64 on 8 April 2013, even if you have an indefinite or lifetime award of DLA.
+If you are an existing DLA customer, you will be affected by the introduction of PIP if you were aged 16 to 64 on the date that PIP is introduced in Northern Ireland even if you have an indefinite or lifetime award of DLA.
 You will receive information on the introduction of PIP as part of your annual uprating letter.
 These letters are for information only and you are not required to do anything.

 PIP will be introduced in stages over a number of years.
 If your existing DLA award is due to end or there are changes in the impact that your health condition or disability has on your daily life, you will be asked to make a claim for PIP.